Urbit-Systems-Technical-Journal/nocksite/content/specification/llm.md

 > A comprehensive guide to Nock's twelve opcodes, designed for both human understanding and LLM processing.

+Humans:  paste this into an LLM for context when you want to work with Nock.

 ## Foundational Concepts

 Before examining individual opcodes, understand these core principles: